MichaelDwa/CIS-9655/README.md

 Key factors that influence a country’s or an athlete’s success in the Olympic Games.

 ## Hypothesis
-How Population, age, and GDP affect athletes' performance.
+How population, age, and GDP affect athletes performance.

 ## Approach
 1. Analyze the distribution of medals by athlete, sport, and country to identify trends in Olympic success.